top-comengineer/wcvendors/readme.txt

 Stable tag: 2.0.10
 License: GPLv2 or later

-The free marketplace plugin for WooCommerce.
+The number one marketplace plugin for WooCommerce.
 Now you can allow anyone to open a store on your WooCommerce site!

 == Description ==
 Create your own marketplace and allow vendors to sell just like etsy, Envato, eBay, or Amazon type sites!
 This allows other sellers/vendors to sell tangible products, virtual products, or downloads on your site.
 With this plugin, your vendors receive commissions you set on products they sell from your store.